Director's Guide to Compulsory Liquidation

 What is a Liquidator?

-After the official receiver confirms there are assets to realise and investigations to conduct, they will nominate an insolvency practitioner to Liquidate the company.
+After the official receiver confirms there are assets to realise and investigations to conduct, they'll nominate an insolvency practitioner (IP) to Liquidate the company.

 Liquidators act on behalf of the court and have far-reaching statutory powers.
-They report to the Insolvency Service on the director's conduct, and will examine and investigate:
+They report to the Insolvency Service on the director's conduct, and will investigate: